 After calling the next heat to the line, the starter will begin the start procedure with "Racers Ready" and confirm each racer is ready.
-"Racers Set", after which no major movement will be allowed.
+The start will then either say "Racers Set", after which no major movement will be allowed.
 After a random 1-4 seconds, the starter will release the racers by releasing the start gate, sounding a loud sound (as in an air horn) and/or having a timing tree with lights.
 Alternatively an automated timing system can be used, after the query "Racers Ready" three beeps at a set interval will occur, with no major movement after the third beep.
 1-4 seconds after the 3rd beep a final audible sound is heard to release the riders, or the gate is released.

 An audible sound is required to start the event, even if some sort of visual cue is provided.
+It is preferred that the sound be an air horn, or loud beep, but can also be the starter shouting "GO."